Uriel-SG/CS50p_final_project/README.md

 ## Description:

-The **Uriel Code** is a crypto-code created by Uriel-SG in the 2015.
+The **Uriel Code** is a *crypto-code* created by Uriel-SG in the 2015 on a piece of paper.

+Today it's a *python script* which, starting from a string as *input*, generates a *"secret message"* (and *viceversa*).

-- It's pretty simple, but useful if you need a *quick and friendly* encryption.
+- It's pretty simple, but useful if you need a *quick and friendly "homemade"* encryption.
 - It's easy to use even *without the application* if you understand how it works.